vishnuI262/pet-adoption-agency-using-mern-stack/README.md

 ### 3. Run both Frontend and Backend

 ```cd frontend```

 ```npm run dev```

 (Create a new terminal for backend)

 ```cd backend```

 ```npm run dev```

 ---

 ### 4. Setup Environment Variables

-Create a `.env` file inside the `backend/` folder and add your MongoDB URI and any other necessary environment variables.
+Create a `.env` file inside the root folder and add your MongoDB URI and any other necessary environment variables.

 Example:

 ### MONGO_URI=your_mongodb_connection_string

 ### PORT=5000

 ### JWT_TOKEN = your_jwt_token (It could be anything)

 ---